Kingxukai/linux/Documentation/networking/device_drivers/fddi/skfp.rst

 1. Overview
 ===========

-This README explains how to use the driver 'skfp' for Linux with your network adapter.
+This README explains how to use the woke driver 'skfp' for Linux with your network adapter.

 Chapter 2: Contains a list of all network adapters that are supported by